Fābula nāta sequī mōrēs et pingere vītam,

 punio –ire –ivi –itus: to punish

-levo –are –avi –atus: to lift up, make smooth
+levo –are –avi –atus: to lift up, raise up, cause to prosper

 novitas –atis f.: newness, novelty